Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 1. **Data Collection:** A total of **12,400 posts** were retrieved from Stack Exchange using its API.
 2. **Data Cleaning:** Posts were cleaned by checking and removing URLs, converting HTML encoding to Chinese/English characters, and checking and removing non-Chinese/english characters.
 3. **Text Tokenization:** The text data was tokenized into individual words (along with their POS and NER) and sentences using the `stanza` library.
-4. **Sample Data:** A sample of 1000 rows was extracted from the dataset to test the effectiveness of the preprocessing pipeline and ensure that the code-switching instances were accurately identified and labeled.
+4. **Sample Data:** A randomly selected sample of 1000 rows was extracted from the dataset to test the effectiveness of the preprocessing pipeline and ensure that the code-switching instances were accurately identified and labeled.

 The cleaned and tokenized dataset is now ready for more advanced analysis, including language detection, topic modeling, and part-of-speech (POS) shifting analysis.